chatchatabc/ddd-structure-demo/README.md

 * The best Spring Data JpaRepository: https://vladmihalcea.com/best-spring-data-jparepository/
 * spring-ddd-bank: a sample project following Domain Driven Design with Spring Data JPA - https://github.com/christophknabe/spring-ddd-bank
 * Domain-Driven Design: Manage Data With Jakarta Data and JNoSQL - https://dzone.com/articles/enhancing-domain-driven-design-with-jakarta-data-a
+* Contextive: a suite of tools to immerse developers in the language of their users' domains https://github.com/dev-cycles/contextive